Apple returns to form, blows Street targets away

 Several analysts had warned that Apple might face a rougher ride than usual in 2012.

-Google Inc's (GOOG.O) Android - a free software to run smartphones, adopted heavily by Samsung Electronics (005930.KS), Motorola (MMI.N) and others - is chipping away at Apple's market share.
-A host of tablets from Amazon.com Inc (AMZN.O), among others, offers buyers viable alternatives.
+Google Inc's Android - a free software to run smartphones, adopted heavily by Samsung Electronics, Motorola and others - is chipping away at Apple's market share.
+A host of tablets from Amazon.com Inc, among others, offers buyers viable alternatives.

 Still, some analysts said the stellar fiscal first quarter suggested such fears were premature, particularly given a 2012 pipeline that many expect to include the third iteration of the market-leading iPad and a fifth-generation iPhone that will trigger a new round of consumer mania.